CSNY-FM70/DARCY/README.md

 	- Inhouse Conjugate Gradient solver (or at least create abstract class of Linear::Solvers s.t. one can choose the desired iterative solver)

 	- CMake Build infrastructure (currently local Make files using GNU c++ compiler)

+	- Testing units -> Use Google testing suit or Catch2